Other museums near Valletta

 This Victorian battery is located in Kalkara.

-You will take a step back in time and plunge into history.
+You will take a step back in time.
 Walk-ons, dressed up as 19th century British soldiers, take tourists on a guided tour and fire blanks with ancient rifles.

 Within the fort, there’s a well preserved 100-ton cannon; once outside, visitors can enjoy a re-enactment of historic cavalry.